mendelsshop/roosty-clock/README.md

 # 🐓 `roosty clock` 🕒

 ## About

 `roosty clock` is a simple alarm clock written in Rust.

-The `roost` part of the name is a reference to rust as well as a rooster, which is a common alarm clock in the morning.
+The `roosty` part of the name is a reference to rust as well as a rooster, which is a common alarm clock in the morning.